thingsboard/thingsboard.github.io/_includes/docs/user-guide/telemetry.md

  - **endTs** - Unix timestamp that identifies the end of the interval in milliseconds.
  - **interval** - the aggregation interval, in milliseconds.
  - **agg** - the aggregation function.
 One of MIN, MAX, AVG, SUM, COUNT, NONE.
- - **limit** - the max amount of data points to return or intervals to process.
+ - **limit** - the max number of data points to return or intervals to process.

 ThingsBoard will use *startTs*, *endTs*, and *interval* to identify aggregation partitions or sub-queries and execute asynchronous queries to DB that leverage built-in aggregation functions.